 Are you submitting a communications tower project for HPD review?

-Contact the National Register Specialist and Environmental Review Historian to set up a research appointment.
+Contact the National Register Specialist to set up a research appointment.

 Due to inconsistencies in resource locations, HPD recommends checking the tax assessor’s site, historic topographic maps, and Google Earth to compensate for errors that may have occurred in existing surveys.
-Submittals and FCC forms should include all resource identified, whether eligible or not and affected or not, and eligibility and effect determinations then noted under the appropriate question within the forms.
+Submittals and FCC forms should include all resource identified and eligibility and effect determinations noted under the appropriate question within the forms.
 HPD requests that if a resource is found in more than one of the file locations to please note all file numbers associated with the resource (ie. a GNAHRGIS number, county survey number, etc.).
-Finally, if a resource has been demolished, please include evidence of such in the submittal.
+Finally, if a resource is no longer extant, please include evidence of such in the submittal.

-In order for HPD to comment on the effects a tower may have on a resource, we recommend including photographs from the resource toward the tower site.
-An arrow or simulation showing the tower height within the photograph will aid in our ability to more accurately comment on effects.
-For more detailed information regarding communication tower research requirements, submittals, and our subsequent reviews, please see our Guidelines for Section 106 FCC tower applicants.
+In order for HPD to comment on the effects a tower may have on a resource, we recommend including photographs from the resource toward the tower site with an indication of the tower location and height within the photograph.
+Please see the guidance above for more information regarding communication tower research requirements, and submittals.

 Who to contact: